Supporting Our Members

 - connects DSAA parents with new parents who want to meet a parent who has a child with Down syndrome.

-Local networking support groups in communities throughout the metro Atlanta area and supports the local D.A.D.S. chapter to offer opportunities for play groups, parent education, fundraising, and community-based social events.
+We invite you to join our community of people with Down syndrome, parents, family, friends, caregivers, professionals, practitioners, researchers, and organizations dedicated to improving quality of life for people with Down syndrome.
+We facilitate local networking groups in communities throughout the metro Atlanta area, a support group for the Hispanic community and the local D.A.D.S. chapter.
+These groups offer opportunities for playgroups, parent education, fundraising, and community-based social events.
 These mini associations are the key to helping DSAA serve the large Atlanta metro area.